Hiring a Precision Farming Specialist?

 Dawn Hillrud, B.Admin; CHRP

 The process of recruiting employees has changed.
-This article on recruitment, the last of four, will discuss that finding candidates and the processes to do so have changed.
+This article on recruitment, the third of four, will discuss how “dynamic messaging” about the position you have open will increase your number of job applicants.

 Part One, January 19th issue: Understanding the Changes